 - html [integer][optional] Whether to include HTML in output.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - png [integer][optional] Whether to include PNG in output.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - jpeg [integer][optional] Whether to include JPEG in output.
 Possible values are 1 (include) and 0 (exclude).
-Default is 0 - iframes [integer][optional] Whether to include information about child frames in output.
+Default is 0. - iframes [integer][optional] Whether to include information about child frames in output.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - script [integer][optional] Whether to include the result of the executed javascript final statement in output (see Executing custom Javascript code within page context).
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - console [integer][optional] Whether to include the executed javascript console messages in output.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - history [integer][optional] Whether to include the history of requests/responses for webpage main frame.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0. - Use it to get HTTP status codes and headers.
 Only information about "main" requests/responses is returned (i.e. information about related resources like images and AJAX queries is not returned).
 To get information about all requests and responses use 'har' argument. - har [integer][optional] Whether to include HAR in output.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0.
-If this option is ON the result will contain the same data as render.har provides under 'har' key. - By default, response content is not included.
-To enable it use 'response body' option. - response_body [int][optional] Possible values are 1 and 0.
-When response_body=1, response content is included in HAR records.
-Default is response_body=0.
+If this option is ON the result will contain the same data as render.har provides under 'har' key.

+By default, request and response contents are not included.
+To enable each, use 'request_body' and 'response_body' options respectively.

+request_body [int][optional] Possible values are 1 and 0.
+When request_body=1, request content is included in HAR records.
+Default is request_body=0.
 This option has no effect when both 'har' and 'history' are 0.